 What is the most unsafe city in the Netherlands?

-Statistically, Amsterdam is the most unsafe city in the Netherlands, but this is common, being the capital and all.
+Statistically, Amsterdam is the most unsafe city in the Netherlands, but this is to be expected — it being the capital and all.
 Many of the issues that occur tend to be theft, pick-pocketing and drug-related crimes.
-Many of which can be avoided as much as possible, but we’ll iron these creases out throughout the rest of the article.
+Most of these can be actively avoided, but we’ll iron these creases out throughout the rest of the article.

 Terrorism in the Netherlands

-The current terrorism risk for the Netherlands is ‘substantial’ – this from the National Coordinator for Security and Counterterrorism (NCTV).
+The current terrorism risk for the Netherlands is ‘significant’ — this from the National Coordinator for Security and Counterterrorism (NCTV).
 This is medium risk.

 Natural disasters in the Netherlands

 Much of the Netherlands is below sea level, so in terms of environmental factors, the Netherlands can be considered unsafe in that way.
 With sea levels rising, the Netherlands is vulnerable to rising seas and the Dutch are battling with ensuring that the Netherlands doesn’t go under.

 Thankfully, they have one of the best water management systems in the world such as the Delta Works, dikes and surge barriers.
 And so far, so good.
 If they weren’t so good at it, then it certainly wouldn’t be the place to be.
 In the past, lives were lost due to flooding and now it is generally unheard of.
 Therefore the actual risk right now is low.